desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

    record set;

-3. query the CDS/CDNSKEY records located at the Signaling Name under each Signaling Domain using a trusted validating DNS resolver;
+3. query the CDS/CDNSKEY records located at the Signaling Name under each Signaling Domain using a trusted DNS resolver and enforce DNSSEC validation;

 4. check (separately by record type) that all record sets retrieved in Steps 2 and 3 have equal contents;